microsoft/pxt-arcade/docs/skillmap/dino/dino1-old.md

 hint~

-Click **Done** to return to the main map so you can keep going to add points and a game timer!
+When you're done playing, click **Done** to return to the main page and continue the next tutorial where we'll add points and a game timer!

 ```blockconfig.global